atas/lowercase-dashed-route/README.md

 );
 ```

-If you are using areas, use the code below in your XxxAreaRegistration.cs file instead of default one:
+If you are using areas, use the code below in your XxxAreaRegistration.cs file instead of default one and replace "AreaName"s with yours:
 ```c#
 var route = new LowercaseDashedRoute("AreaName/{controller}/{action}/{id}",
         new RouteValueDictionary(